joannemannuella/Project_2/README.md

-Context
+Context:

 As most of Transaction payment online is done with credit card.
 Everyday there are millions of credit card transaction.
 Businesses is trying to predict which transaction is legitimate and lowering the risk of loss.
 This project we decided to develop supervise machine learning .

 Our Target :